Skip to content

 And, you know what, you’ll begin to understand that everything you create doesn’t need a deeper meaning to be meaningful or that every publication needs to make you money.

-Uncreative Shop AJ Knapp with black and white side view of makeup artist working on model
+Black and white side view of makeup artist working on model AJ Knapp

 Maybe these words are falling on deaf ears?